-Second- and third-year students may participate in eight international exchange programs:
+Third-year students may participate in 11 international exchange programs:

-- Tel Aviv University Law School, Israel │Program Info
+- Tel Aviv University Law School, Tel Aviv, Israel

-Students who participate in these exchange programs will be abroad either in the fall semester of their third year (Auckland, Bucerius, Instituto de Empresa, Melbourne, Seoul, Sydney, Tel Aviv, Waseda) or in the spring semester of their second year (Tel Aviv).
+Students who participate in these exchange programs will be abroad in the fall semester of their third year.
 Students earn 12 transfer credits and one residency semester.
-Students who wish to earn additional credits may concurrently enroll in independent research projects at Virginia while on exchange.
+Students who wish to earn additional credits may concurrently enroll in independent research projects at Virginia Law while on exchange.

 Transfer students awarded two residency semesters at entrance are not eligible to participate in these international exchange programs.

 How to Apply